realvoidgojo/CTF-Challenges/OverTheWire/Bandit/README.md

 Good job getting a shell!
 Now hurry and grab the password for bandit27!.

+Don't use flag , use ssh_private.key , to connect
-Try to Connect the labs if it is immediately closed then
+Try to Connect the labs if it is immediately closed then,

 zoom in the terminal as much as possible and resize into small . go to `more` if you see `more` then press `v` to enter vi's edit mode